jacobadedoyin/Azure-Projects/AZ900/01-Governance-and-Organisation/01-ReadMe.md

 To ensure 100% compliance, I deployed a custom **Azure Policy** using the **Modify** effect.
 This effect actively remediates non-compliant resources by injecting required tags during the deployment phase.

 ### 5. Policy Assignment
-The policy was assigned to the `RG-Governance-Lab` scope, specifically targeting tag inheritance across all resource types.
+The policy was assigned to the `RG-Governance-Lab` scope, specifically targeting tag inheritance across all resource types to maintain metadata consistency.

 ![Policy Assignment Proof](images/assign-policy.png)

 <br>

 ### 6. Technical Validation (Activity Log)
 The Azure Activity Log confirms the **Modify** action was successfully triggered during the creation of a test storage account.
-This proves the policy intercepted the request and enforced the organizational tags.
+This proves the policy intercepted the request and enforced the organisational tags.

 ![Policy Activity Log Proof](images/policy-activity-log.png)

 <br>

 ### 7. Final Remediation Result
-Even though tags were omitted during the manual setup, the account now carries the inherited metadata required for corporate billing.
+Even though tags were omitted during the manual setup of the test resource, the account now carries the inherited metadata required for corporate billing and lifecycle management.

 ![Policy Tag Validation](images/tag-policy-validation.png)

 ---

 ## 🧠 Key Cloud Concepts Covered
-* **Resource Groups:** Logical containers for lifecycle management.
+* **Resource Groups:** Logical containers for lifecycle management and security boundaries.
-* **ARM Templates:** Applying tags and locks via JSON-based definitions.
+* **ARM Layer:** Applying governance controls via JSON-based definitions at the management plane.
-* **Metadata Management:** Using Tags for cost center allocation and security.
+* **Metadata Management:** Using Tags for cost center allocation and automated resource categorisation.
-* **Inheritance:** Leveraging scope-level locks to protect child resources.
+* **Inheritance:** Leveraging scope-level locks to protect child resources and simplify administration.
-* **Policy Remediation:** Automating governance at scale using the **Modify** effect.
+* **Policy Remediation:** Automating governance at scale using the **Modify** effect to correct non-compliant resources.

 ---
 *Created by Jacob Adedoyin-Griffiths | Azure Cloud Portfolio*